dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-1-keycloak-integration-rancher.md

 Since Rancher is built using self-signed certificated and it's not a valid certificate from authorized CA, your browser will give warning.
-You can safely accept & process to login using the "Proceed to rancher IP.sslip.io (unsafe)"
+You can safely click on link "Proceed to rancher-IP.sslip.io (unsafe)" to login.